hiqdev/hidev-hisite/README.md

     - runtime/
     - web/assets/
     - web/index.php
-    - src/config/main.php (if not exists)
+    - src/_bootstrap.php
     - src/config/params.php  (if not exists)
+    - src/config/common.php  (if not exists)
+    - src/config/console.php (if not exists)
+    - src/config/web.php     (if not exists)
 - setting permissions for directories and files
 - generation of nginx config